hjelev/rpi-mqtt-monitor/README.md

 Once you installed the script on your raspberry you need to create some sensors in home assistant.

+If you are using ```discovery_messages```, then this step is not required as the sensors are auto discovered by Home Assistant and added.

 This is the sensors configuration if ```group_messages = True``` assuming your sensors are separated in ```sensors.yaml``` file.
 ```yaml